SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/admin-audit-logging/admin-audit-logging.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 3/2/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 22b17eb8-d8ee-4599-b202-d6a7928c20d9
-description: "Learn about administrator audit logging in Exchange 2016, and how you use the audit log to track changes to objects in your Exchange organization."
+description: "Summary: Learn about administrator audit logging in Exchange 2016, and how you use the audit log to track changes to objects in your Exchange organization."
 ---

 # Administrator audit logging in Exchange 2016

-Learn about administrator audit logging in Exchange 2016, and how you use the audit log to track changes to objects in your Exchange organization.
+ **Summary**: Learn about administrator audit logging in Exchange 2016, and how you use the audit log to track changes to objects in your Exchange organization.

 You can use administrator audit logging in Exchange Server 2016 to log when a user or administrator makes a change in your organization.
 By keeping a log of the changes, you can trace changes to the person who made the change, augment your change logs with detailed records of the change as it was implemented, comply with regulatory requirements and requests for discovery, and more.